gnormal/gnorm/site/content/_index.md

 date= 2017-08-17T13:16:04-04:00
 weight=20
 +++
-# GNORM is Not an ORM
+# GNORM

-Gnorm is a database-first code generator that generates boilerplate that matches your database's schema.
+Gnorm converts your database's schema into in-memory data structures which you can then feed into your own templates to produce code or documentation or whatever.

+Gnorm is written in Go but can be used to generate any kind of textual output - ruby, python, protobufs, html, javascript, etc.

 Gnorm uses templates you control, so that you can make the output look exactly how you want it to look.

+## Gnorm Works with Any Template Engine and Any Language

+Gnorm can use any templating language, and can generate code or other textual output for any language or system.

+It can also be used to create a REST or RPC API that exposes the data in your database.
 It can be used to generate type-safe database queries that are faster than a traditional ORM.
-It can also be used to create a REST or RPC API that exposes the data in your database.
+It could even be used to create a yaml configuration for some tool that depends on the database.

+## Getting Started

+Check out how to [get started](/getting-started)

 ## Demo